 Shift-P: Toggle display of the position in the history (for identifying positions in the puzzle).
 Right-click the Toggle Bookmark button for the same command.

 H: Scroll the 'highlight' setting.
-Highlight user input, solver output, or neither.
+Highlight user moves, solver moves, or neither.
 Highlight info is included in the history.

 G: Toggle grid display.
 (The grid display is modelled on Simon Tatham's.)